symfony/symfony-docs/workflow/usage.rst

 To make your workflows even more powerful you could construct the ``Workflow`` object with an ``EventDispatcher``.
-You can now create event listeners to block transitions ie depending on the data in the blog post.
+You can now create event listeners to block transitions (i.e. depending on the data in the blog post).
 The following events are dispatched:

 * ``workflow.guard``